Minden - 'Sweet, Simple Things' Fall 2016 One Sheet

 - Local favorites in Portland, run in the same circles as Portugal, the Man, Cage the Elephant, Blitzen Trapper, more.

-- Recorded in Isaac Brock's Ice Cream Party studio with Jeremy Sherrer (Modest Mouse, Jesu / Sun Kil Moon, The Dandy Warhols) engineering and co-producing.
+- Recorded in Isaac Brock's (of Modest Mouse) Ice Cream Party studio with Jeremy Sherrer (Modest Mouse, Jesu / Sun Kil Moon, The Dandy Warhols) engineering and co-producing.

 - Project has support from Noisey, NYLON, SPIN, Flaunt, KEXP, OPB, KCRW, Apple Music & Spotify.